-Explanatory notes Explanatory notes Purpose of indicator The purpose of this indicator is to understand whether and when a general partner (GP) incorporates ESG and responsible investment commitments in fund-level legal documentation.
+Explanatory notes Purpose of indicator The purpose of this indicator is to understand whether and when a general partner (GP) incorporates ESG and responsible investment commitments in fund-level legal documentation.
 It is considered good practice to formally commit to responsible investment in LPAs, side letters or other constitutive fund documents.
-This indicator only applies to GPs who invest from fund structures.
-Additional reporting guidance Signatories should report any formal commitments related to responsible investment implementation and consideration of ESG issues that were either initiated by the GP or requested by LPs and included in LPAs, side letters and/or other constitutive fund documents.
+Additional reporting guidance This indicator only applies to GPs who invest from fund structures.
+Signatories should report any formal commitments related to responsible investment implementation and consideration of ESG issues that were either initiated by the GP or requested by LPs and included in LPAs, side letters and/or other constitutive fund documents.

 If no funds were closed during the reporting year, the last reporting year in which funds were closed (up to five years ago) should be referenced.

 Other resources Refer to Incorporating responsible investment requirements into private equity fund terms for further guidance.

 Logic

 Dependent on [00 21]

 Gateway to N/A

-Assessment Assessment
+Assessment

 100 points for this indicator.
 Further details:

-Assessment criteria 100 points for A. 66 points for B. 33 points for C. 0 points for D. Selecting 'D' will result in 0/100 points for this indicator.
+Assessment criteria Selecting 'D' will result in 0/100 points for this indicator.
+Selecting 'D' will result in 0/100 points for this indicator.
+Selecting 'D' will result in 0/100 points for this indicator.
 Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.

 Multiplier Moderate